 - 3.1.
 Any third-party certification body seeking accreditation from a recognized accreditation body for: - 3.1.1.
 Conducting food safety audits; and - 3.1.2.
 Issuing certifications that may be used in satisfying a condition of admissibility of an article of food under section 801(q) of the FD&C Act; or issuing a facility certification for meeting the eligibility requirements for the Voluntary Qualified Importer Program under section 806 of the FD&C Act. - 3.2.
 All applicants seeking accreditation within this program must demonstrate their competence and establish conformance with the criteria set in this document and any other documents related to this Program and IAS Policies. - 3.3.
 Specifically, eligible for accreditation by IAS under this program are the following entities: - 3.3.1.
 A foreign government, agency of a foreign government, foreign cooperative, or any other third party may seek accreditation from IAS to conduct food safety audits and to issue food and facility certifications to eligible entities under this accreditation program.
 An accredited third-party certification body may use documentation of conformance with ISO/IEC 17021-1 or ISO/IEC 17065:2012, supplemented as necessary, in meeting the applicable requirements of this accreditation program. - 3.3.2.
 A foreign government or an agency of a foreign government is eligible for accreditation if it can demonstrate that its food safety programs, systems, and standards meet the requirements set in this document. - 3.3.3.
 A foreign cooperative or other third party is eligible for accreditation if it can demonstrate that the training and qualifications of its agents used to conduct audits (or, in the case of a third-party certification body that is an individual, such individual) and its internal systems and standards meet the requirements set in this document.
-NOTE: The Trial Party Out! for the party leading that the training and the standards meet the requirements.

-NOTE: The Third-Party Certification rule also provides that the mandatory import certification authority under FSMA does not apply to:

-- Alcoholic beverages manufactured by foreign facilities.

-- Meat, poultry and egg products that are subject to U.S. Department of Agriculture oversight at the time of importation.
+NOTE: The Third-Party Certification rule also provides that the mandatory import certification authority under FSMA does not apply to: - Alcoholic beverages manufactured by foreign facilities. - Meat, poultry and egg products that are subject to U.S. Department of Agriculture oversight at the time of importation.